Updated: September 2021

 Consider these questions:

 High school offers a highly structured day.
-College life, even when commuting from home, is not routine and erratic in structure.
-There are large gaps in the middle of the day where students do not have classes and they are expected to work on assignments.
+College life, even when commuting from home, is not routine and is erratic in structure.
+There are large gaps in the middle of the day where students do not have classes and are expected to work on assignments.
 Many of our students do not know how to make productive use of all the down time and may see it as free time or gaming time.

-In terms of social demands, a K-12 setting provides opportunities for our students to be surrounded by peers; even if they don't have a lot of friends.
+In terms of social demands, a K-12 setting provides opportunities for our students to be surrounded by peers, even if they don't have a lot of friends.
 Other students typically know who they are and notice when they are not present.
 Students are also told what classes to go to, attendance is monitored, students are accounted for, and so on.
 There is no such accountability system in a college program.
 Students decide whether they want to attend classes and adults don't follow up (usually) if they fail to attend.
-Others in college may not notice our students or care if s/he doesn't go to class.
+Others in college may not notice our students or care if they don't go to class.
 The same goes for doing homework.
 The shift of responsibility takes a dramatic turn from parent/teacher oversight to the individual student, almost overnight!
-Communication with personnel at the college from parents who want to stay involved with their student's workload is not only discouraged, but prohibited without student permission.
+Communication with personnel at the college from parents who want to stay involved with their student's workload is not only discouraged but prohibited without student permission.

 So what to do, given this information?